Ing-ed/Ing-ed/README.md

 I'm a **freelance full-stack developer** and **electronics engineer**, focused in embedded systems and web apps.
-I developed many tools for increase my work productivity and currently, I'm looking for a job that allows me improve my programming skills become part of a work team
+I developed many tools for increase my work productivity and currently, I'm looking for a job that allows me improve my programming skills and become part of a work team

 My most recently project is an **IoT** platform, I developed completely alone.
 - it has a **NodeJS** server for user and device register on a **MongoDB** database, currently I'm migrating it to an **SQL** database.